 NDPERS' funding objective is to meet long-term benefit promises through contributions and investment income.
 The funding ratio listed above gives an indication of how well this objective has been met to date.
 The higher the funding ratio, the better the plan is funded.
-The funding ratios for the Public Employees and Highway Patrolmen retirement systems decreased from the previous fiscal year as a result of the recognition of previous years' investment losses.
+The funding ratios for the Public Employees, Highway Patrolmen and Job Service retirement systems decreased from the previous fiscal year as a result of the recognition of previous years' investment losses.

-• Plan net assets for all trust funds administered by NDPERS increased \$327.4 million or 19% during the fiscal year ended June 30, 2011.
-The increase was primarily due to net gains on investments during the fiscal year.
+• Plan net assets for all trust funds administered by NDPERS decreased \$17.3 million or .85% during the fiscal year ended June 30, 2012.
+The change in net assets is primarily due to gains and losses in the financial markets during the fiscal